Jameos del Agua

 Jameos del Agua is a series of lava caves, located in the municipality of Haría in northern Lanzarote, Canary Islands, Spain.
 It is also an art, culture and tourism center, created by local artist and architect, César Manrique, and managed by the government of Lanzarote.
 Jameos del Agua consists of a subterranean salt lake, restaurant, gardens, emerald-green pool, museum and auditorium.

 Geological structure

-The aboriginal word jameo refers to a large opening in a lava tube, which is formed when parts of the roof collapse.
-Both Jameos del Agua and Cueva de los Verdes are located inside the volcanic tube, created by the eruption of the Monte Corona volcano.
+The Guanche language word jameo refers to a large opening in a lava tube, which is formed when parts of the roof collapse.
+Both Jameos del Agua and Cueva de los Verdes are located inside the volcanic tube created by the eruption of the Monte Corona volcano.
 The tube is 6 km long, of which at least 1.5 km is located below sea surface, and is therefore called “Tunnel of Atlantis”.
 Situated in the tunnel’s closest section to the coast, Jameos del Agua comprises at least three holes or caves, namely: